 How to Be More Creative: Work Your Way Backwards From Crazy

 Let me clear one thing up before we continue – creative doesn’t mean crazy.
 With creative methods, you want to start with big, crazy thoughts and scale back.
 It’s so much easier than going the other way.

 If you’ve read my two previous articles, you know that being creative doesn’t mean you have to try something unheard of or completely new (very rarely, if ever, are we inventing stuff out of thin air).
 Creative research methods can mean taking something used previously and redesigning it with a twist.
 This means much of what we do in qualitative is rooted in a tried and true method.

-Sometimes it’s just giving a boost to an imagery exercise – Find and upload 3 images of animals that best represent the product.
+Sometimes it’s just giving a boost to an imaginary research exercise using visual metaphors – Find and upload 3 images of animals that best represent the product.
 You take a standard imagery exercise and direct them to think differently.
 You know you’ve hit a home run when a new lengthening mascara you’re testing reminds women of Giraffes – have you see how long and beautiful their eyelashes are?!
 I’m being serious.
 The client loved it – That analogy is so much more powerful than uploaded images of movie stars or beautiful sunsets.

 Instead of having respondents create mood boards using images of people showing various emotions, give them a superhero persona and have them take images of their everyday nemeses and watch as they tell a story of their world through a different vantage point.